-Over the years, I’ve been interviewed on various Cloudscape projects.
+Over the years, I’ve been interviewed for various things, especially my many Cloudscape projects.

 Creators of Through the Labyrinths of the Mind Explore Stories of Mental Health Struggle, Insight and Triumph